Building Canada’s

 A multi-year approach to system building

-The first foundational system building benchmark was reached when all provinces and territories reached agreements with the federal government by March 2022.
-The first agreements and action plans paved the way for the longer-term system building work needed to achieve Canada’s ambitious shared goals.
+The first foundational system-building benchmark was reached when all provinces and territories reached agreements with the federal government by March 2022.
+Federal,provincial, territorial, and Indigenous governing bodies began working to put the $10-a-day plan in place from coast to coast to coast.
+These first agreements and accompanying action plans paved the way for the longer-term system-building work needed to achieve the ambitious shared goals.